vmieres/The-Gold-Standard/README.md

 ## **Insights & findings**

-+ Mexico paid the lowest minimum hourly-wages over the years.
++ Mexico and Russia have paid the lowest minimum hourly-wages over the years.

 + Australia, Luxemburg, France, Germany, and Netherlands paid the highest minimum hourly-wages over the years.

-+ New Zealand and the UK are continuosly increasing the minimum hourly-wage over the years.
++ Korea and the UK have been continuosly increasing the minimum hourly-wage over the years.

 + US has high standard of living, but it is not among the top 5 countreis with the highest minimum hourly-wage.